Serrin's overdetermined theorem within Lipschitz domains: Introduction

 \begin{conj}[Anisotropic Serrin-type conjecture for rough domains] For a positive convex integrand $H$, Wulff shapes are the unique (indecomposable) sets of finite perimeter (or at least among Lipschitz domains) and finite volume that satisfy the overdetermined system \eqref{weak wulff u}. \end{conj} A key implication of this conjecture is that, the upper bound condition on the perimeter density \eqref{FZ measure density} in \cite[Theorem 1.3]{FZ2025} might be dispensed, though this remains an open problem.
 As previously highlighted in \cite[Remark 1.5]{FZ2025}, this problem presents greater challenges than its counterpart in the context of the Alexandrov theorem, even when the set under consideration is merely Lipschitz.

-The manuscript is structured as follows.
-In Section 2, we introduce key terminologies from harmonic analysis.
-Specifically, we establish that the nonlinear operator $\Delta_H$ is uniformly elliptic and satisfies the DKP-condition.
-This enables us to reformulate the weak solution in terms of nontangential limits, yielding a strong $L^{2+\delta}$-convergence of the $H(Du)$ as it approaches the boundary.
-This result serves as the cornerstone for the generalized argument from Weinberger presented in Section 3, which culminates in the proof of Theorem~\ref{main thm}.
+The manuscript is organized as follows.
+In Section 2, we present the proof of Theorem~\ref{main thm}, namely Serrin's result in the isotropic setting, following and generalizing Weinberger's original argument \cite{W1971}.
+In Section 3, we introduce the terminology from harmonic analysis needed to treat the anisotropic case.
+In particular, we show that the (nonlinear) operators $\Delta_H$ is uniformly elliptic and satisfy the DKP condition.
+This allows us to characterize the Neumann data of the weak solutions via nontangential limits and to obtain strong $L^{2+\delta}$ convergence of $|Du|$ (respectively, $H(Du)$) up to the boundary in the isotropic (respectively, anisotropic) case.
+These estimates constitute the key ingredient for extending Weinberger's argument.